 In January 2019, the BMBF and the Ministry of Innovative Development of the Republic of Uzbekistan signed a letter of intent to implement a German-Uzbek innovation partnership.
 This aims to expand cooperation in science and technology and make it more sustainable and to strengthen cooperation in the area of innovation.
 Since the beginning of 2019, an official from the BMBF has been supporting the Ministry of Innovative Development of the Republic of Uzbekistan as a high-level consultant.
 The aim of this consultation is also to intensify cooperation within the innovation partnership and to further harmonise the cooperation between Germany and Uzbekistan.
 An additional cooperation highlight was the two-week long information trip of 13 Uzbek young scientists to Germany in autumn 2019 in order to familiarise them with the local science system.

-TransMoMo prepares the targeted knowledge transfer from the to Kazakhstan.
+TransMoMo prepares the targeted knowledge transfer from the long-term research project on integrated water resource management (IWRM) in Mongolia to Kazakhstan.
 To facilitate this, the scientific foundations of an IWRM were discussed, the prerequisites for monitoring the status of water resources were defined, possible solutions to secure drinking water supply and treat wastewater were taken into consideration and, finally, existing obstacles to the implementation of an IWRM in Kazakhstan were identified.
 Funding is based on the 'Travelling Conferences' format mentioned above.